 TRAIL & SHUTTLE BUS INFORMATION

-THE ROUTE OF THE HIAWATHA is CLOSED
+THE ROUTE OF THE HIAWATHA will

-Re-Opening May 24 through september 15, 2024
+Open May 24 & Run daily through september 15, 2024

 Shuttle Busses will operate every day the trail is open.

-It is best to make sure you start your trail ride by 2 pm to insure that you comfortably make it to the bottom of the trail in time to ride a shuttle back up.
+The Trail, Trailheads, & Facilities open at 8:30AM.
+It's best to make sure you start your trail ride no later than 1:30 pm to insure that you comfortably make it to the bottom of the trail in time to ride a shuttle back up.

 Trail Shuttle Bus SCHEDULE